a3r0id/recon-api-client/README.md

 ## Notes

-> I plan to make this a paid service in the future.

 > An asynchronous client is on the way!

 > REST endpoints are also a possibility in the future.